 Articles

-Coming Soon: Gregor Townsend - Offload and continuity Posted almost 10 years ago
+Coming Soon: Gregor Townsend - Offload and continuity Posted over 10 years ago

 Glasgow Warriors coach Gregor Townsend’s latest course covers offload skills and continuity in attack.